 There are some basics steps you can take to help your dog such as:

-- Reading books that teach you about positive reinforcement techniques and explain how dogs think
+- Reading books about positive reinforcement techniques and how dogs think.

-- Remember that your dog does not speak your same language, but you can learn theirs and that is the best act of love towards your dog and in particular your rescue dog.
+- Remember your dog does not speak your language.
+But you can learn theirs.
+That is the best act of love towards your dog and in particular your rescue dog.

 Blog written by Victoria Vazquez, Five Circles Dog Rescue